 Although the agitation for woman suffrage reached fever pitch in the 50 years before final victory, and the first meeting of women to discuss getting the right to vote occurred as early as 1848, the struggle really dated from the nation’s founding.
 “If women are not represented in this new republic,” Abigail Adams wrote her husband, John Adams, “there will be another revolution.”
 The United States was in fact bringing up the rear in the civilized world on women’s rights.
 By this date in 1919, the following countries already allowed women to vote: New Zealand, 1893; Australia, 1902; Finland, 1906; Norway, 1907; Iceland, 1913; Denmark, 1915; Russia, 1917; Canada, Austria, England, Germany, Hungary, Ireland, Poland, Scotland, and Wales, 1918.

-It is a fact of feminist history, as of all social progress, that the movement began with heretics and, after it caught on with the public, was adopted or co-opted by the churches.
+It is a fact of feminist history, as of all social progress, that the movement began with heretics and, after it caught on with the public, was adopted and often co-opted by the churches.
 So the churches sometimes end up on the wining side of the battle – after the battle has been won by Freethinkers!
-But now that women can vote, it will be more difficult to burn them as witches…
+But now that women can vote—that is, now that women have a voice in making the laws under which they live and die—it will be much more difficult to execute them was witches!

 Originally published June 2003 by Ronald Bruce Meyer.